mlab817/faqs/src/national-rice-program/what-are-the-features-of-the-national-rice-program-(nrp)-in-support-of-the-oneda-reform-agenda.md

 ---
  title: What are the features of the National Rice Program (NRP) in support of the OneDA Reform Agenda?

-tags: ["features","national","rice","program","nrp","support","oneda","reform","agenda"]

  ---

-### National Rice Program
+## National Rice Program

-## What are the features of the National Rice Program (NRP) in support of the OneDA Reform Agenda?
+# What are the features of the National Rice Program (NRP) in support of the OneDA Reform Agenda?

  - Consolidation